 How could we say we’re creeping people out if research shows these ads fatigue at half the rate of normal display ads?

 We can’t.
 What we can say, though, is that remarketing tactics have helped some big brands produce big ROI.

-With remarketing, you can prospects with ads who have viewed a particular product or certain web pages — providing a highlyevant and personalized user experience.
+With remarketing, you can target prospects with ads who have viewed a particular product or certain web pages — providing a highly relevant and personalized user experience.
 Since as many as 96% of people who visit your website aren’t ready to buy, the method has become a powerful way to draw those prospects back into your conversion funnel.

 What digital advertising trends will you capitalize on?

 Do you recognize any of these trends?
 Have you experimented with them?